Azure-Samples/blockchain/blockchain-development-kit/integrate/data/postgresql/README.md

     }
     ```

-* The Azure Function is parsing the contract status JSON and inserts that into a MySQL table
+* The Azure Function is parsing the contract status JSON and inserts that into a PostgreSQL table
     ```c#
     string requestBody = await new StreamReader(req.Body).ReadToEndAsync();
             dynamic data = JsonConvert.DeserializeObject(requestBody);